edgedb/edgedb-go/rstdocs/api.rst

 *type* Options
 --------------

-Options for connecting to an EdgeDB server
+Options for connecting to a Gel server

 .. code-block:: go